Larouex/IoTC-OPCUA-Server-Basic/README.md

 You can  have many Nodes and many Variable in your configuration file.
 It represents your address space in the OPC Server and the interfaces and telemtery values in Azure Iot Central.

-## Create our Application, Device Template and Visualization for Azure IoT Central
+## Create our Device Template for Import into Azure IoT Central
-### Running the "Create IoT Central Template" Application
 This is a nifty little helper application that interrogates your configuration of the Nodes and Variables that you defined in the <b>config.json</b> in the previous section.

 Run the command below and you will see the help details.